chartjs/Chart.js/docs/docs/general/performance.md

 Chart.js charts are rendered on `canvas` elements, which makes rendering quite fast.
 For large datasets or performance sensitive applications, you may wish to consider the tips below.

+## Data structure and format

+### Parsing

+Provide prepared data in the internal format accepted by the dataset and scales and set `parsing: false`.
+See [Data structures](data-structures.md) for more information.

+### Data normalization

+Chart.js is fastest if you provide data with indices that are unique, sorted, and consistent across datasets and provide the `normalized: true` option to let Chart.js know that you have done so.
+Even without this option, it can sometimes still be faster to provide sorted data.

+### Decimation

+Decimating your data will achieve the best results.
+When there is a lot of data to display on the graph, it doesn't make sense to show tens of thousands of data points on a graph that is only a few hundred pixels wide.

+There are many approaches to data decimation and selection of an algorithm will depend on your data and the results you want to achieve.
+For instance, [min/max](https://digital.ni.com/public.nsf/allkb/F694FFEEA0ACF282862576020075F784) decimation will preserve peaks in your data but could require up to 4 points for each pixel.
+This type of decimation would work well for a very noisy signal where you need to see data peaks.

+Line charts are able to do [automatic data decimation during draw](#automatic-data-decimation-during-draw), when certain conditions are met.
+You should still consider decimating data yourself before passing it in for maximum performance since the automatic decimation occurs late in the chart life cycle.

 ## Tick Calculation

 ### Rotation